IRCC Bursaries

 Studio Susegad, funded by Wellcome, are offering a series of bursaries to support you to attend IRCC Regional events, as part of our research into what reparations for rest might look like within institutional frameworks.

 The bursaries are funded by the Wellcome Trust.
 You may apply for as many bursaries as you need to.
 You don’t have to apply for a bursary.
+You can find more information about the bursaries, and the application and selection process below.

 The Bursaries